RDjarbeng/RDjarbeng/_personal/gasabo_basket.md

 date: 2024-08-05
 ---

-Have you ever wondered why there is a giant basket on a building in Kigali?
+First time visitors to Kigali might wonder why there is a giant basket on a building in Kigali?
+I know I did.

 <video class="video-site" width="50%" height="500px"  preload="auto" controls>
   <source src="{{ '/assets/videos/gasabo_basket.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 ## 📍Where are we?

 Let's start with the basics: we’re on Planet Earth, in Africa, in Rwanda, in Kigali, and finally, we arrive at the Gasabo district.